New-Build HELOKA-US Platform for Balance of Power of DEMO Power Plant

 Schema eines Fusionsreaktors mit Wärmeumwandlung und Turbinenkreislauf.

-In this setup, an indirect coupling design is used, where a molten salt loop serves as an intermediate heat transfer system.
-Its purpose is to act as a thermal buffer between the pulsating power output of the DEMO fusion reactor and the requirements of continuous power generation.
+In this setup, an indirect coupling design is used, where a molten salt loop serves as an integediate heat transfer system.
+Its purpose is to act as a thermal buffer and convert the pulse and dwell power output of DEMO fusion reactor to constant thermal power for the power conversion system.

 The R&D program focuses on: